 - Abortion Cost

-A hymenotomy is a minor surgical procedure that involves removing part or all of a woman’s hymen.
-There are many reasons a woman might need a hymenotomy, most of them having to do with the malformation of the hymen.
+A hymenotomy is a minor surgical GYN procedure that involves removing part or all of a woman’s hymen.
+There are many reasons a woman might need a hymenotomy.
+Most of them having to do with the malformation of the hymen.
 Some women have this surgery to increase comfort during intercourse, while others need it for health reasons.
 In many cases, the hymen is simply removed, though some of it may be left in place for personal or religious reasons.
 A woman receiving a hymenotomy usually has a fairly fast recovery time, barring any infection or surgical complications.

 The hymen is a superficial web of tissue located across a portion of the female vaginal opening.
 Most of the time, the uncovered part of this opening is sufficient to allow for regular menstrual flow or the use of tampons.
 Traditionally, it is thought to be a representation of virginity, broken the first time a young woman has sexual intercourse.
 The hymen may also be stretched or broken in other ways, however, such as the first time a young woman uses a tampon, during athletic exercise, or during masturbation.

 A young woman requiring a hymenotomy usually has an imperforate, septate, or microperforate hymen.
-An imperforate hymen covers the entire vaginal opening and usually has no holes or perforations.
+An imperforate hymen covers the entire vaginal opening.
+It usually has no holes or perforations.
 A septate hymen typically has two small holes parallel to each other on either side of the vaginal opening.
 A microperforate hymen generally features one or several very small holes.
 In all of these cases, a hymenotomy may be necessary to facilitate menstrual flow, make it possible for a woman to use a tampon, or to facilitate intercourse.